Stefan Savic: From Man City's forgotten title-winner to Simeone's headbutting and hair-pulling henchman

 Savic tried to bully Phil Foden throughout, but failed.
 When the England international kept coming back for more, the Montenegrin lost it.

-After trying to drag Foden back off the pitch when the injured midfielder rolled over the touchline after being fouled by Felipe, Savic went on to seemingly headbutt Raheem Sterling and yank substitute Grealish's hair once more.
+After trying to drag Foden back off the pitch when the injured midfielder rolled over the touchline following a foul by Felipe, Savic went on to seemingly headbutt Raheem Sterling and yank substitute Grealish's hair once more.

 He was involved in more ugly scenes in the tunnel after the game, and UEFA will no doubt investigate exactly what happened after the referee's report arrives.